 TIP: Make sure your head is raised a little more than your body with an extra pillow if necessary.
 That way, you prevent blood and body fluids from concentrating under your eyes.

-You can also use that very pratical eye mask here that I can reuse as often as I want to feel refreshed.
+You can also use that very pratical eye mask here found on Amazon that I can reuse as often as I want to feel refreshed.

 Chicken Pox : soothe the itchy red spots